 What is alarming is the magnitude of global warming that has already happened.
-Sixteen of the seventeen hottest years ever measured have occurred since 2001—the hottest year of all was last year.
-And, last year’s record heat was the third year in a row that we had an all-time record hot year.
+We were told at the conference that sixteen of the seventeen hottest years ever measured have occurred since 2001—the hottest year of all was 2016 – that was the third year in a row that we had an all-time record hot year.
 Climate change also affects humidity.

 For some people, these statistics are a big yawn.
 They laughingly say global warming will bring them better weather or the accompanying sea level rise will change their landlocked home into a seaside property.
 Who cares?
 Some think this is only about plants, penguins, and polar bears…it’s a sacrifice we should make so that we can have cheap energy, more jobs, and a robust economy.

 Each of those misunderstandings will be dealt with in later posts.
 But it is not what I want to focus on here because each of those consequences has elements of uncertainty; they may or may not take place in the future.
 Rather, I want to focus on harm to human health because it is happening right now.
 Climate change is already killing us.

 I learned at the conference that there are many ways in which climate change is impacting human health.
 Here are some of the most important: